 All teachers use ballpoint pens because they write smoothly and evenly.
 The pen is not fussy compared to the other types of inks.
 It offers long-lasting refills, easy to use, and is available everywhere.
 Ballpoints are exceptionally reliable and come with a continuous cap that keeps the ink from drying.

 The ballpoint offers different tip sizes – the medium tip measures about 1.0 mm and a fine tip at about 0.7 mm.
 With an ink rolled into a hard-sphere of 0.5–1.2 mm – the tiny rotating ball made of steel disperses ink as you write.
 Ideal for all-around writing.

-When teachers get callus from too much writing, it is a result of the repeated use of pens or other writing utensils.
+When teachers get callus from too much writing, it is a result of the repeated use of writing utensils.
 Nothing is comforting for them than pens with a soft grip.
 This is perfect as their job entails a lot of long writing almost on a daily basis.

 A good grip can help alleviate discomfort in the finger.
-Soft-grip pens have a rubber grip to make it gentler and easier for fingers to stick to as opposed to the slippery plastic or metal surfaces.
+Soft-grip pens have a rubber grip to make them gentler and easier for fingers to stick to as opposed to slippery plastic or metal surfaces.

 All soft-grip writing tools are made of a soft material to prevent dents or welts on the fingers caused by writing too much.
 The good thing is soft-grip pens are also available in ballpoints, felt, gel, fountain, and other pens.